Borders and Development

 - Term 1

-The course is divided in three sections (conceptualising, managing, experiencing borders) mirroring these different concerns.
+The module is divided in three sections (conceptualising, managing, experiencing borders) mirroring these different concerns.

-At the end of this half unit, students will be able to:
+At the module, students will be able to:

 - Understand and distinguish between different conceptualisations and approaches to the study of borders